-Turnkey contract is typically a construction contract under which a contractor is employed to plan, design, build, commissioning a facility and do any other necessary to make it ‘ready to use’ at an agreed price and by a fixed date.
+Turnkey contract is typically a construction contract under which a contractor is employed to plan, design and build a project or an infrastructure and do any other necessary development to make it functional or ‘ready to use’ at an agreed price and by a fixed date.

-The important clauses of a turnkey contract are:
+The most important clauses of a turnkey contract are:

 - Design of the facility or project